juhp/dl-fedora/README.md

 `dl-fedora c10s` : downloads a Centos Stream net installer.

-By default dl-fedora downloads to `~/Downloads/` (correctly the XDG user "DOWNLOADS" directory), but if you create an `iso` subdirectory there (`~/Downloads/iso/`) it will use that directory instead.
+By default dl-fedora downloads to `~/Downloads/` (correctly the XDG user "DOWNLOADS" directory), or `~/Downloads/iso/` if it exists.
+If `~/Downloads/` doesn't exist then the current directory is used.
 You can override the download location with `--dir DIR` (which can be relative: eg `.`).
-Curl downloads to a `.dl-fedora-partial` subdirectory first (which can safely be deleted) and the completed downloaded iso is then moved up to the above download directory.
+Curl downloads to a `.dl-fedora-partial` subdirectory first (which can safely be removed) and the downloaded file is then moved up to the actual download directory when complete.

 `dl-fedora` downloads the latest mirrored image redirected from `download.fedoraproject.org` by default.